elcruzo/obstacle-avoidance-robot/README.md

 # An Obstacle Avoiding Robot in Arduino

-Welcome to this repository containing the source code for an Obstacle Avoidance Robot built with Arduino (A C++ Framework).
+Welcome to this repository containing the source code for an Obstacle Avoidance Robot built in Arduino.

 Note: Due to the presence of hardware components, the complete Arduino UNO [kit](https://store.arduino.cc/products/arduino-starter-kit-multi-language) is necessary to see the robot in operation.